-- 1. Prepare the computer for disassembly (see Preparation for disassembly on page 36). - 2.
-Remove the bottom cover (see Bottom cover on page 36).

-A WARNING!
-To reduce potential safety issues, use only the user-replaceable battery provided with the computer, a replacement battery provided by HP, or a compatible battery purchased from HP.

-IMPORTANT: Removing a battery that is the sole power source for the computer can cause loss of information.
+- 1. Prepare the computer for disassembly (Preparation for disassembly on page 30). - 2.
+Remove the bottom cover (Bottom cover on page 30). - WARNING!
+To reduce potential safety issues, use only the user-replaceable battery provided with the computer, a replacement battery provided by HP, or a compatible battery purchased from HP. - IMPORTANT: Removing a battery that is the sole power source for the computer can cause loss of information.
 To prevent loss of information, save your work or shut down the computer through Windows before you remove the battery.